Roofing Information for the Consumer

 Be aware if your roofer subcontracts out any work.
 For example, there could be up to three subs on your project such as roofing removal, workers/installers (day laborers) or roof loading in some cases.
 If the roofing contractor subs out any work, you can be responsible for the subs if they do not carry insurance.

-Read that Roofing Contract Before You Sign it!
+Roofing Information Guide Tip – Read that Contract Before You Sign it!

 Make sure you completely understand the contract and all the details before approving and signing it.
 If you are not clear on any area, ask the roofer to further explain it and make the appropriate changes before approving.
 Never sign a contract that is not complete.